RosscoIMF/S.P.R.I.N.G./README.md

     The spring constant (a measure of the spring's stiffness).
     The spring's solid length (the shortest length the spring can compress to).

-Purpose

-The primary goal of this app is to reverse-engineer a spring by calculating its potential energy at various levels of displacement.
-It also computes key parameters to help you better understand the spring’s performance in an air rifle.

 How to Use the App:

 Overview: